ngen-brett/gitlab-ce/doc/topics/autodevops/index.md

 ### Custom Helm chart per environment **[PREMIUM]**

 You can specify the use of a custom Helm chart per environment by scoping the environment variable to the desired environment.
-See [Limiting environment scopes of variablesLimiting environment scopes of variables](https://docs.gitlab.com/ee/ci/variables/#limiting-environment-scopes-of-variables-premium).
+See [Limiting environment scopes of variables](https://docs.gitlab.com/ee/ci/variables/#limiting-environment-scopes-of-variables-premium).

 ### Customizing `.gitlab-ci.yml`